grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 ![alt_text](images/image5.png "image_tooltip")

-Note that there are many CICs.
-While you start with SRF eventually you should create your own CIC with your community.
-In addition other organizations and humanitarian organizations might send you a CIC.
+Note that there are many CAVs.
+While you start with SRF eventually you should create your own CAV with your community.
+In addition other organizations and humanitarian organizations might send you a CAV.
 By selecting My Sarafu you will see a list of the tokens (Sarafu) you have and can choose one to be your active token at any time.
 Your active Sarafu’s balance will be the one now listed on the main menu and will be the one used for sending.

 ## Appendix C: Income Generating Activities (IGAs)

-Quite often IGAs are developed by an CIC issuing group as one of the primary backers of a CIC.
-It is important to fully understand how to set up an IGA for use with a CIC.
+Quite often IGAs are developed by an CAV issuing group as one of the primary backers of a CAV.
+It is important to fully understand how to set up an IGA for use with a CAV.
 This is similar to running a business while using vouchers or coupons.

-Upon creating a CIC a group will have clear commitments to redeeming them for goods and services.
-A community project or IGA can be a major source of commitments to backing a CIC.
+Upon creating a CAV a group will have clear commitments to redeeming them for goods and services.
+A community project or IGA can be a major source of commitments to backing a CAV.

 Below are some things to consider: